Loic-Ker/dtu-mlops/README.md

 > S8 :

-- MNIST : implement local and cloud deployment
+- MNIST : implement local and cloud deployment.

 - Exercises from lecture : /